sjxliu/milestone1/readMe.md

 11/8/21 [Starting Off]:
 - Basic structural coding today.
 Won't try and do anything fancy except get it to work!
 Making note to get familiar with canvas HTML
 - Managed to get the object to move towards character infinitly
-- Got Character able to jump
+- Got Character able to jump but only with mouse click.
+I want to use keyboard keys.
 - used getComputedStyle & getPropertyValue for first time, still not completely sure how to impliment them because it is not working... for now

+11/10/21 [Working]:
+Aiming to get space bar functional and to use it to get character to jump.